 Who gets the bill?

-All bills are viewable in PASS.
+All bills are online and viewable in PASS.
 Bills are produced once per month.
 Each student will receive and email in his/her UW-Platteville email account notifying him/her of the bill.
 Students can grant guest access to their accounts.

 What if I change my schedule?